SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-### 08 August 2024 - Feature - A catalog item is limited to have 5 tags [ID_40349]
+### 08 August 2024 - New feature - Limit of 5 tags implemented for Catalog items [ID_40349]

-Registering a catalog item with more than 5 tags will fail and is not supported.
+When you try to register a Catalog item with more than 5 tags, this will now fail, as this is not supported.

-### 08 August 2024 - Enhancement - Vendor and marketname of a connector are now seen as dedicated properties [ID_40423]
+### 08 August 2024 - Enhancement - Vendor and market name of connector now considered dedicated properties [ID_40423]

-Vendor and market name of a connector were until now part of the tags of a catalog item and therefore visible on the search results.
-This has been changed so that vendor and marketname are properties that can be seen on the details page of a catalog item.
+Up to now, the vendor and market name of a connector were among the tags of a Catalog item and therefore visible in the search results.
+This has been changed so that vendor and market name are properties that can be seen on the details page of a Catalog item.

-### 08 August 2024 - Feature - Catalog - Case insenstive searching on tags [ID_40368]
+### 08 August 2024 - New feature - Catalog - Case-insensitive searching on tags [ID_40368]

 Search results on tags are now case insensitive.

-### 08 August 2024 - Feature - Catalog - Search supports sorting on name and type of a catalog item [ID_40368]
+### 08 August 2024 - New feature - Catalog - Search supports sorting by name and type of a Catalog item [ID_40368]

-In the browse page, a user is able to sort on the name and type of the items in ascending or descending order.
-By default items will be sorted on name in ascending order.
+On the browse page, you can now sort by the name and type of the items in ascending or descending order.
+By default, items will be sorted by name in ascending order.

-### 08 August 2024 - Enhancement - Catalog - Recommended versions are shown for all catalog item types [ID_40346]
+### 08 August 2024 - Enhancement - Catalog - Recommended versions shown for all Catalog item types [ID_40346]

-Recommended versions are now shown for all catalog item types.
-Until now only connector catalog items would have a recommended version available.
+Recommended versions are now shown for all Catalog item types.
+Previously, only connector Catalog items had a recommended version available.

 #### 1 August 2024 - Enhancement - Catalog - Contributors have been renamed owners [ID_40378]